Jtauri/ShoppingList/README.md

-# Todo List
+# Shopping List

-Todo List is a simple app that enables users to create and manage a list of tasks.
+Exercise.
+Shoppinglist with Firebase
+Implement shopping list application, that displays list of items.
+User can add or remove items from the list.
+Data is save using Firebase and Firestore database.

 ## Features
-- Create a list of tasks.
+- Create a list of items.
-- Delete tasks.
+- Delete items.
+- Cross in/out items.